Learn to build

 When was the course last updated?

+I make updates to the course regularly as new versions of Go are released.
 Anyone who purchases the course will have access to all future updates free of charge.
 You can read more here.

 Can I get a sample?